framedsc/Sitesource/markdown/GameGuides/Bayonetta.md

 `Number row 0` | Disable vignette

 @alert info
-The in-game camera is this games most difficult boss...and this free camera is no exception to that jankiness.
-Expect stange camera behaviour in certain levels and no proper camera control during cutscenes or any time the camera control is taken away from the player.
+The in-game camera is this game's most difficult boss... and this free camera is no exception to that jankiness.
+Expect strange camera behaviour in certain levels and no proper camera control during cutscenes or any time the camera control is taken away from the player.
 @end

 ## Tips and Tricks

 ### Resolution

-Hotsampling does not work but the resolution can be changed in the in-game settings to any DSR resolution while the game is paused.
+Hotsampling does not work, but the resolution can be changed in the in-game settings to any DSR resolution while the game is paused.

 ### Aspect Ratio

 The game supports different aspect ratios.
-Go to .\Bayonetta\aspect unlock folder and add the registry entry by double clicking `DisableAspectLock.reg` or right-click selecting merge.
+Go to `.\Bayonetta\aspect unlock` folder and add the registry entry by double clicking `DisableAspectLock.reg` or right-click selecting merge.

 ### VSync

 The in-game VSync is horrendous.
-Disable that and enable it in your graphic cards control panel.
+Disable that and enable it in your graphics card's control panel.
 In NVidia Control Panel set the game specific VSync setting to `FAST`.

 ### Reshade and MSAA

-Reshade depth buffer works well in this game even with in-game MSAA enabled.
+Reshade depth buffer detection works well in this game, even with in-game MSAA enabled.

 Use below depth buffer values in Reshade 5.x